 Those are a few of the non-negotiables when it comes to the Germanees.
 There’s quite a bit more that you need to learn about this popular Great Pyrenees mix if you are considering welcoming him into your home.
 We’ve compiled everything you need to know in this comprehensive guide about your future Shepnees family addition.
 Let’s dive in and see if this mix is the perfect pup for your family.

-The only way to understand the Shepnees and what he is all about is to learn about both of his parents, so here is a snapshot of their history, breed purpose and main characteristics.
-Because this breed is a larger breed and can have some stubborn tendencies, it’s important to know exactly what you can expect from the temperaments of each parent.
+The only way to understand the Shepnees is to learn about both of his parent breeds.
+Below is a snapshot of their history, breed purpose, and main characteristics.
+Because this breed is larger and can have some stubborn tendencies, it’s essential to know the temperaments of each parent breed.
 Let’s take a look at both.

-The German Shepherd is the most recognized police and protection service dog in the world, and is ranked by the American Kennel Club (AKC) as the 2nd most popular dog breed in America.
-He was once a traditional herding dog bred in Germany, but humans soon came to realize that his utmost loyalty and adoration of his master, intelligence, tenacity, strength and courageousness, meant that he was fantastic at protecting us humans.
+The purebred German Shepherd is the most recognized police and protection service dog in the world.
+They are ranked by the American Kennel Club (AKC) as the 4th most popular dog breed in America for 2022.
+They were once traditional herding dogs bred in Germany.
+But soon, people came to realize that his utmost loyalty and adoration of his master, intelligence, tenacity, strength, and courageousness meant that he was fantastic at protecting us humans.

 Size & Appearance

 The Shepnees could look like an equal split of both of his parents.
 They may also look much like one over the other or anywhere in between.
 Even puppies within the same litter can look wildly different from one another.
 He is muscular in stature, and his tail is thick and long.
 The Germanees has a longer muzzle with the potential for droopy jowls, and his ears are enormous.